- 1 Lack of social skills is a more common problem than it seems in adults.

 In order to address the problem of the lack of social skills in adults, it is essential that we first know what exactly this concept refers to in order to know where its importance lies and the problems involved in suffering from a deficit in this area.

 Social skills, or social competencies, refer to all those capacities of an individual that enable and facilitate the power to interact with their peers and communicate properly in different contexts, knowing how to make use of social rules.
-Ultimately, thanks to these skills, the person will be able to socialize with others in a correct and satisfactory way for both parties.Read:Passive-aggressive friends when trust hurts.
+Ultimately, thanks to these skills, the person will be able to socialize with others in a correct and satisfactory way for both parties.Read:The feeling of belonging: the need for union and acceptance

 Simply attending to this brief definition, we can get an idea of the consequences that a lack of social skills can have in adults since their possibilities of interaction with other people would be diminished; therefore, they would have difficulties in their way of communicating with others, with the negative results that this would have on the subject.